 Child custody and the Division of Property in a Utah Divorce

 Generally speaking, adultery does not factor into concerns over child custody.
 It would only affect it if the child was somehow psychologically traumatized by an event pertaining to the affair.
 A child catching a parent in the act of cheating would definitely impact the court’s perception of that parent’s responsibility.

 Adultery does not have an effect over a couple’s division of property.

 Undergoing a divorce, especially in the wake of possible infidelity, is an emotionally taxing event like few others.
 The confusing, dense world of legalese and Utah law does not make such an event any easier.

 Let the legal experts at The Law Office of David Pedrazas PLLC ease your burden and work with your case an individual basis.
 The information outlined above is a great start to learning more about the reality of your situation, but our offices can help out even more.

-If you’re facing a divorce in the state of Utah, feel free to swing by our offices for a free consultation.
+If you’re facing a divorce in the state of Utah, feel free to swing by our offices for a Legal Case Review.
 David Pedrazas has helped people through over 1,000 divorce and family law cases, and he would love to share his experience to guide you through yours.